tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

-So he sent me to a new dietitian, and three months later following her direct meal plans, I'd gained back the 20 pounds I'd lost in film school and then some.
+So he sent me to a new dietitian, and three months later following her direct meal plans, I'd gained back the twenty pounds I'd lost in film school and then some.
 Again, I was told that I must be cheating and not following the plan.
 The plan was white rice, steamed chicken with water or black coffee, with a multivitamin.
 My mom thought I was crazy for doing it, but I had never in my life been thin, not for one day.
 Even at birth I weighed more than average.
 And I would do anything to be able to try on a shirt in a store and not have to walk out of there feeling horribly embarrassed because the triple XL wouldn't button.

 </james>
 <from></from>